zalando/skipper/docs/kubernetes/ingress-controller.md

 ![logical ingress-traffic-flow](../img/ingress-traffic-flow-aws.svg)

-We described that skipper bypasses Kubernetes Service and use directly endpoints for [good reasons](https://opensource.zalando.com/skipper/kubernetes/ingress-controller/#why-skipper-uses-endpoints-and-not-services), therefore the real traffic flow is shown in the next picture.
+We described that Skipper bypasses Kubernetes Service and use directly endpoints for [good reasons](https://opensource.zalando.com/skipper/kubernetes/ingress-controller/#why-skipper-uses-endpoints-and-not-services), therefore the real traffic flow is shown in the next picture.
 ![technical ingress-traffic-flow](../img/ingress-traffic-flow-aws-technical.svg)